ZeroNullx/plutonium-zombies-gsc-scripts/bo1_scripts/readme.md

 Removes the 4-perk limit so all perks can be collected.

 `zm_secret_points.gsc`
-Adds hidden bonus points triggered by specific events or actions.
+Adds hidden bonus points triggered by aim + melee.
+Used to test perk limits.